cmolina12/senehorario/README.md

 - **Live site:** [https://cmolina.xyz/senehorario/](https://cmolina.xyz/senehorario/)

-A backend server is already running to support the live site, so students can use the tool immediately without needing to set up their own backend or frontend.

 ## Current Features

 - Search the Uniandes catalog by NRC, course code, or name, with section details (professors, term/cycle, meeting times).